Board of Trustees

 Dear PSJC,

-Even as we are finishing off our Hamentaschen from a good and meaningful Purim celebration, we know one thing for sure: Pesach is just around the corner!
-Pesach (Passover) is our great holiday of freedom of possibility, of moving through the “narrow places” of our lives.
+Even as we are finishing off our Hamentaschen from a powerful Purim celebration, we know one thing for sure: Pesach (Passover) is just around the corner!
+Pesach is our great holiday of freedom and possibility, of moving through “the narrow places” of our lives.

-But this year, when Israel, America, and the world as a whole feel stuck in so many narrow places, how do we enter this Festival of our Freedom?
-How do we celebrate our freedom when more than 100 people remain captive in Gaza?
-How do we dare to imagine a future redemption when we sit with the trauma of October 7th, the ongoing war in Gaza, the threat of expansion on other fronts?
-How do we invite all who are in need of a Pesach seder to join us when thousands of Israelis are literally displaced from their homes, unable to return to their seder tables out of fear of rocket attacks?
-How do we say: “Let all who are hungry come and eat” when so many Palestinians are on the brink of famine?
-In this age of rising anti-Semitism and feelings of isolation, how do we take this holiday of Spring and Hope, and allow it to speak to us today, this year, in this moment?
+But this year, when Israel, America and the world as a whole continues to feel stuck in so many narrow places, how do we enter this Festival of our Freedom?
+How can we celebrate our freedom when 59 people remain captive in Gaza?
+How do we dare imagine a future redemption when we sit with the trauma of October 7th, with so much fear and so many deaths from the ongoing war in Gaza, the increase in antisemitism around the world, and the threats to democracy in our own nation?
+How do we say: “Let all who are hungry come and eat”, when Palestinians in Gaza are hungry?
+When the hostages are being denied food?
+When the supports for those in need in our country are being attacked?
+In this age of rising antisemitism and feelings of isolation, how do we take this holiday of Spring and Hope, and allow it to speak to us today, this year, in this moment?

 This is our challenge, and it is one we will face together.

-We are excited to announce that PSJC is hosting a second-night seder on Tuesday night, April 23, 2024.
+We are excited to announce that, once again, PSJC is hosting a second-night seder on Sunday night, April 13, 2025.
 To join us, click here.

 —Rabbi Carie Carter & Rabbi Hayley Goldstein